gmaslowski/gmaslowski.github.com/_posts/2019-03-15-k8s-init-containers.markdown

 image: assets/containers.jpg
 ---

-Some time ago, I wrote about my current project, and how did we tackled the issue of passing node labels to pods in [Kubernetes](https://kubernetes.io) context.
+Some time ago, I wrote about my current project, and how did we tackle the issue of passing node labels to pods in [Kubernetes](https://kubernetes.io) context.
 The solution worked (and still does), but there was a caveat to it, which I'd like to share in this short article.

 ## Brief introduction to the problem